 Shipping Container House Plans

 One eco-friendly solution to the glut of shipping containers that abound is using them for shipping container homes!
 Quite a jaw dropping answer indeed – but one has to admit that it’s a very simple and practical solution to affordable and green housing.
 New Age, an Australia newspaper, ran an article fairly recently on the provision of cargo container housing for victims of the quake and tsunami disaster in Japan.
 A team of architects designed simple shipping container house plans and quickly converted shipping containers into housing for thousands of displaced people in Japan.
 There’s also some good information available on shipping container homes from the Green Building Council

 Interest in shipping container homes first began with the world waking up to the fact that these cargo containers were piling up, literally in every sea port in the world.
 It’s estimated that there are over one million surplus shipping containers in the United States alone.
 Through the efforts of eco organizations, builders and designers, many of the surplus shipping containers are now being used to construct affordable housing, apartments, offices and more with unique shipping container architecture.

 The realization of the enormity of the potential of shipping containers as homes has given impetus to the creation of shipping container house plans and the construction of increasing numbers of these prefab homes.
 The incredible strength of the shipping containers and the relative ease of cargo container construction, has led to one of the fastest growing building trends which seems certain not to let up anytime soon.

 Consider using the Constructure Guide when drawing up your shipping house plans so you’ll be sure to take into consideration the unique engineering properties of cargo containers and factor in the applicable building codes.

 - Container Home Shipping House Plans

-- 8x20 storage container floor plan
+- storage port container house floor plans

-- shipping container housing plans
+- practical storage container house plans